bjssacademy/advanced-tdd/chapter08/chapter08.md

 That said, you need some coupling, or else nothing could talk to anything else!

-See Dave Farley's video below discussing the different kinds of coupling and how to make best use of them:
+See Dave Farley's video below discussing the different kinds of coupling and how to make best use of them (click on the image):

 [![Dave Farley youtube about coupling](https://img.youtube.com/vi/plMttQWztRM/0.jpg)](https://www.youtube.com/watch?v=plMttQWztRM)